nushell/nushell.github.io/book/dataframes.md

 Dataframes.
 These will allow you to define complex data operations that will be executed until you decide to "finish" the pipe.
 This will give nushell the chance to select the optimal plan to query the data you would be asking for.

+Keep visiting this book in order to check the new things happening to dataframes and how they can help you process data faster and efficiently.